Maxine Minniver: Reception

 Sanderson was nominated for a "Best Serial Drama Performance" at the National Television Awards in 2015, however she lost the award to Danny Dyer, who portrays Mick Carter in EastEnders.
 The Liverpool Echo talked about the way Sanderson was dressed at the TV Choice Awards.
 The Manchester Evening News noted Maxine's most notable storyline (Domestic abuse at the hands of Patrick Blake) when reporting about her birthday.
 Sanderson has been nominated for "Best Actress" and "Best show-stopper" in the Inside Soap Awards of 2015 as Maxine Minniver.
 The Show-Stopper award is for when the character was contemplating suicide off a church roof.
+In 2024, Daniel Kilkelly from Digital Spy opined that Maxine's "Long Walk Home" special episode was one of the "occasional highlights" of the soap's "stale and boring" recent years.
+Maxine's departure was longlisted for "Best Exit" at the 2025 Inside Soap Awards.